edvin/pillar/docs/concepts/repositories.md

 ## 🧱 Repositories

+Repositories coordinate **load / save** of aggregate roots.
+They handle snapshot lookup, event streaming, optimistic locking, and point‑in‑time rehydration.
-Repositories coordinate **load / save** for an aggregate root — handling snapshot loading and event streaming to rehydrate state.
-Pillar resolves which repository to use **dynamically from configuration**, so you can mix event‑sourced and state‑backed aggregates in the same app.
+Pillar resolves repositories **dynamically from configuration**, which means you can freely mix **event‑sourced** and **state‑backed** aggregates in one system.

 Most apps rarely touch repositories directly.
 In handlers you typically work with the [AggregateSession](/concepts/aggregate-sessions), which opens a session, calls the repository’s `find(...)`, tracks recorded events on your aggregate, and invokes `save(...)` on commit.
 Reach for repositories when you are writing a custom repository or building low‑level tooling.

 ### How repositories rehydrate aggregates

-For event‑sourced aggregates, `EventStoreRepository` does the lifting:
+For event‑sourced aggregates, `EventStoreRepository` orchestrates rehydration:

 1) **Check snapshot store** for the aggregate ID.
-2) **If a snapshot exists**, start **after** the snapshot’s version; otherwise construct a fresh aggregate instance.
+2) If found, begin rehydration **after the snapshot’s version**
+   (using the snapshot only if it is compatible with the caller’s `EventWindow`).
-3) **Stream events** from the Event Store using your configured **fetch strategy**, optionally bounded by an `EventWindow` (e.g., as‑of a version / global sequence / UTC time), and apply them to the aggregate.
+3) **Stream events** from the Event Store — using your configured fetch strategy —
+   applying all events **within the effective `EventWindow`**.
-4) On save, consult the **Snapshot Policy** to decide whether to persist a new snapshot.
+4) On save, check the **Snapshot Policy** to decide whether to persist a new snapshot.
+A snapshot is only created when rehydrating the **latest** state (i.e. when the window has no upper bounds).

 This is transparent to your handlers — you just call `find(...)` and `save(...)`.
 State‑backed repositories can ignore windows or implement their own historical lookup.